 United States 1939 – Compact – 35 mm – Rare.

-The Kodak 35 Kodex No.1 made its debut just prior to World War 2 as Kodak’s inaugural 35mm still camera produced in the USA.
+The Kodak 35 Kodex No.1 made its debut just prior to World War 2 as Kodak’s first 35mm still camera produced in the USA (the 1934 Kodak Retina 117, the first camera to use the 35mm cartridge, was actually built in Germany)

 It embodied simplicity and an efficient design, serving as an affordable entry point to Kodak’s product lineup.
 Priced at just $14.50 (equivalent to around $300 today), it stood as a budget-friendly option, approximately one-tenth of the cost of a folding Kodak Retina.
 The camera’s body, constructed from robust bakelite, featured various metallic panels, inserts, and fittings.
 Notably, the Kodex No.1 retained the distinct vintage essence of the lens/shutter unit inherited from earlier Kodak folding cameras.